-A message from Asheville Humane Society's Executive Director, Tracy Elliott, as published here in the Asheville Citizen-Times
+A message from Asheville Humane Society's former Executive Director, Tracy Elliott, as published here in the Asheville Citizen-Times

 “Are you a no-kill shelter?”
 That’s the most frequent question I am asked.
 I answer with another question, “What is your definition of no-kill?”
 The responses vary widely.

 A recent Washington Post article pointed to this issue in its title: “What’s a ‘no-kill’ animal shelter?
 The answer is more complicated than it seems.”
 For some, “no” means no euthanasia.
 Ever.
 For others, it means a 90 percent save rate.
 Still others, 95 percent.
 As the article points out, “There is no certifying body that bestows the no-kill label, and there is no universally held definition for it.”

 As the operator of the Buncombe County Animal Shelter since 1990, Asheville Humane Society (AHS) faces the “no-kill” dilemma every single day.
 We accept every animal brought to us.
 Some are healthy and move quickly across the “walk of life” to our Adoption Center located next to the shelter on the Animal Care Campus.
 Others, however, have medical or behavioral challenges due to age, neglect, or maltreatment.

 Not long ago, there were no resources available to save sick, injured, or older animals, so they were euthanized.
 Ten years ago, the shelter’s save rate was 36 percent.
 Then came a truly remarkable transformation.
 In 2016, the save rate was 90 percent.
 In that same period, shelter intake dropped 29 percent.